yungSoftware/roblox-2016-source-code/README.md

 ---

 ## 🪨 Features / Additions
-- Added some new features
+- Added a lot of new features, we're continuing to improve it!
-- Fixed a lot of issues that breaks the compilation and the codebase.
+- Fixed issues that breaks the compilation to make every project compileable.
-  - I messed with a lot of things to fix all the projects though, i should get props for that.
+- Cleaned up the whole source to make things easier and not complicated.
+- Changed Splash Screen and Copyright Date(s) just for the sake of it.
+- Reverse Engineered some C# libraries and executables using **[ILSpy](/Tools/ILSpy)** to make them editable.
 - Introducing You [Rocknet](https://github.com/P0L3NARUBA/Rocknet-rblx/tree/local)!
 A backend made for this particular source.
-  - You need this if you want to make the game work as intended.
-- Changed Splash Screen and Copyright Date(s).
-- Reverse Engineered some libraries and executables to make them editable.
-- Cleaned up the whole source to make things easier and not complicated.
-- All the necessary libraries are included.

 ## 📚 Libraries Used
 - [Boost](/Contribs/boost_1_56_0) = 1.56.0